MindRove/NaviFlame/README.md

 - The real_time_inference function processes live EMG data and predicts gestures.
 - Predictions are visualized and optionally sent via a socket connection.

+---

+## Unity Visualization

+### Description
+The Unity application is designed to visualize the gestures detected by the `naviFlame` system.
+It connects to the same socket used for data transmission and provides a real-time display of the gestures as 3D animations.

+### Running the Unity Application
+1. Navigate to the `UnityExecutable/` folder.
+2. Run the `.exe` file provided.
+3. Ensure that the naviFlame application is running and actively sending data to the socket.

+### Integration Details
+The naviFlame project sends predictions via a socket connection (default: localhost:8052).
+The Unity application listens on the same socket to receive gesture predictions and render visual outputs in real time.
+Ensure both applications are running simultaneously.

+---
 ## Contact
 For support, collaboration, or queries, please reach out via:
 - **Email**: [support@mindrove.com](mailto:info@mindrove.com)